nihaltp/ai_chess/README.md

 It can give you all possible moves, history, end the game, etc.

 Steps:
-	Learn about pygame
+	Learn about pygame,
-	Initialise board
+	Initialise board,
-	Initialise chess pieces
+	Initialise chess pieces,
 	Integrate the code with pygame:
-		show the board and moves
+		show the board and moves,
-		allow the user to make moves using mouse
+		allow the user to make moves using mouse,
-	Add random ai #just move randomly
+	Add random ai #just move randomly,
-	add actual ai
+	add actual ai,
-	add a machine learning ai
+	add a machine learning ai,

 # ai_chess